-Building Details: Arcades, canopies, and awnings that provide shade and pedestrion scale along the ground plane are required.
-Windows should be set back into the facade or shaded on upper stories to reduce glare and best pain.
+Building Details: Arcades, conopies, and awnings that provide shade and pedestrian scale along the ground plane are required.
+Windows should be set back into the facade or shaded an upper stories to reduce glare and heat gain.

 Sidewalk Uses: Uses that have outdoor seating out onto the sidewalk are encouraged.
 In general, a 10' clear walking lane must be maintained at all times along the sidewalk.